mlco2/codecarbon/docs/edit/visualize.rst

 detailed
 ~~~~~~~~

-Clicking on one bubble you can display the run time serie and see its metadata.
+Clicking on one bubble, you can display the runtime series and see its metadata.

 .. image:: ./images/run&metadata.png
             :align: center